Orange County Splash Parks and Water Play (including Free Fountains, Splash Pads, Waterslides, and Hotels with Water Features)

 Veterans Sports Park at Tustin Legacy

-This one runs 11am-5pm daily during the summer months through Labor Day weekend.
+This one usually runs 11am-5pm daily during the summer months starting Memorial Day through Labor Day weekend.
 Push the blue button to get it running.

 Stanton Central Park and Splash Pad

 This awesome splash pad opened in June 2016 with a water play area and railroad themed playground.
-Open Noon-5pm for Summer 2022.
+Should be open Noon-5pm starting Memorial Day weekend for Summer 2025.

 Brio Park and Splash Pad in La Habra

 Brio Park splash pad in La Habra is right across the street from the Children's Museum at La Habra.
 It's nice and shaded with some whimsical and colorful features.
-It's open 11am to 4pm for Summer 2022.
+Opening Memorial Day weekend.
+The hours are 11am-6pm, seven days per week.
+(You can even rent them from 10am-11am and 6pm-7pm for $75 per time slot.)

 More FREE splash pads not featured on this blog:

-- Rancho Santa Margarita Splash Pad at Central Park opened to the public in April.
+- Rancho Santa Margarita Splash Pad at Central Park opened to the public in 2022.
 I have a post on the playground that is attached to it at RSM Central Park.
+Open for Summer 2025 starting May 3rd!
+It is sometimes down for maintenance, but there is a great playground there and library across the street so there is always something else to do.

-- The Splash Pad in Westminster’s Sigler Park will be open WEEKENDS (May 28th-June 12th, September 12th-25th) and DAILY (June 18th – Sept 5th) for Summer 2022 between the hours of 12pm-5pm and closing 2-2:30pm for maintenance.
+- The Splash Pad in Westminster's Sigler Park is open WEEKENDS (May 24th-June 8th) and DAILY (June 14th - Sept 1st) for Summer 2025 between the hours of 12pm-5pm and closing 2-2:30pm for maintenance.
 The splash pad is at the corner of a large rectangular park area right off the main boulevard.
+They had a few extensions into the first few weekends of September.

 - Adlena Park